Overview of For Loop in Unix

 Output:

-Explanation: Here the loop starts with 1 and gets incremented by 2 until it reached 10.
-The above loop will be iterated five times and the output will be generated as shown above.
+Explanation: Here, the loop starts with 1 and increments by 2 until it reaches 10.
+The above loop will iterate five times, generating the output as shown above.

 Important Points to Remember: